moradisaed/ADMD/README.md

 Both MATLAB and OpenCV implementation of the following paper:
 Fast and robust small infrared target detection using absolute directional mean difference algorithm

-If you are using this code in your researches, kindly cite the following paper:
+If you are using these codes in your researches, kindly cite the following paper:

 [Moradi, Saed, Payman Moallem, and Mohamad Farzan Sabahi.
 "Fast and robust small infrared target detection using absolute directional mean difference algorithm."
 Signal Processing (2020)](https://www.sciencedirect.com/science/article/abs/pii/S016516842030270X)